What if I Cannot Afford a Funeral? Is there Financial Assistance for Families?

 1. ordinarily a resident on-reserve;

-3. able to demonstrate a requirement for IA programs and services support and demonstrate they have no other source of funding to meet basic needs.
+3. able to demonstrate a requirement for IA programs and services support and demonstrate they have no other funding source to meet basic needs.

 How to claim Financial Assistance from Social Services (Toronto):

-To find out more, including how to apply, visit City of Toronto – Health Support
+To find out more, including how to apply, visit the City of Toronto – Health Support.

 Alternative sources of Financial Assistance for funerals